Escapee from psychiatric hospital charged with kidnapping, assaulting group home worker, authorities say

 D.C. police said that at some point, Coleman made it from the hospital near Congress Heights to a group home on Chaplin Street SE, nearly five miles away in Benning Ridge, where he met up with a man identified as William Edwards, 22, early Wednesday.

-Court documents say Edwards and Coleman met at St. Elizabeths, where Coleman had been housed awaiting trial on a child sexual abuse offense.
+Court documents say Edwards and Coleman met at St. Elizabeths, where Edwards had been housed awaiting trial on a child sexual abuse offense.
 D.C.
-Superior Court Judge Neal E. Kravitz had granted Coleman’s request in May to move to the group home because of the coronavirus crisis.
+Superior Court Judge Neal E. Kravitz had granted Edwards’s request in May to move to the group home because of the coronavirus crisis.
 A spokeswoman for the U.S. attorney’s office said prosecutors had opposed his release, though they did not file a written motion.

 Police said Edwards stepped outside the group home shortly after 4 a.m. on Wednesday and met with Coleman.
 They went back inside the home, where police said they attacked a night-shift worker at the facility.

-Note: An earlier version of this story incorrectly said Bernard Coleman was released to a group home to await trial on a child sex charge.
-William Edwards faced the child sex charge and was released to the group home.